-In 2007, the UN-Secretary General Ban Ki Moon released the Secretary-General's bulletin "Record-keeping and the management of United Nations archives" (ST/SGB/2007/5) 3 as well as the bulletin "Information sensitivity, classification and handling" (ST/SGB/2007/6) 4 in order to legitimize a professional archives and records management in the UN and its organizations.
-Subsequently, ARMS developed several important guidelines for the implementation of professional workflows, such as the Common File Classification Scheme 5 developed in 2011, and the Retention Schedule 6 as drafts for workflows for single processes like records transfer and disposals.
-7 But because archive and records management had already been implemented in the UN earlier, ARMS, facing the challenge of electronic records management, developed its "Standard on Recordkeeping Metadata" 8 in 2004.
+In 2007, the UN-Secretary General Ban Ki Moon released the Secretary-General's bulletin "Record-keeping and the management of United Nations archives" (ST/SGB/2007/5)

+as well as the bulletin "Information sensitivity, classification and handling" (ST/SGB/2007/6) 89 in order to legitimize a professional archives and records management in the UN and its organizations.
+Subsequently, ARMS developed several important guidelines for the implementation of professional workflows, such as the Common File Classification Scheme 10 9 developed in 2011, and the Retention Schedule 11 as drafts for workflows for single processes like records transfer and disposals.
+12 But because archive and records in 2004.